 - NOTE - Front sight must have factory ramp.
 If the dovetail cut for the front sight goes directly through the barrel, you will need a higher front sight

-- INSTALLATION - In most cases these sights utilize dovetail or existing screws on top of the receiver for installation
+- INSTALLATION - In most cases this sight utilizes dovetail or existing screws on top of the receiver for installation

-- CONSTRUCTION - They are made from an aluminum alloy that is stronger than many steels.
-Light, rustproof
+- CONTRUCTION - This peep sight is made from an aluminum alloy that is stronger than many steels; It is also light and rustproof

 The Essential Buying Guide for Your Marlin 336 Peep Sight